 - You can listen to them when they are convenient for you

-- Often they are downloadable to your device so the podcasts can be available even when cell or WIFI is not available
+- Many podcasts are downloadable to your device, so they are available even when cell or WIFI is not available

 Extra Pack of Peanuts – Weekly

-Extra Pack of Peanuts (EPOP) is the first travel podcast I listened to and subscribed to their show.
-Travis and Heather are world travelers, but include domestic travel and traveling with a child.
-EPOP focuses on budget travel by giving suggestions to spend your travel dollars and where you should cut back.
+Extra Pack of Peanuts (EPOP) is the first travel podcast I listened to, and still listen to the show.
+Travis and his wife Heather, are world travelers, but EPOP includes domestic travel and now includes traveling with a child.
+EPOP focuses on budget travel, offering suggestions of where to spend your travel dollars and where you could cut back.

 Zero to Travel -Weekly